 Design a mobile and hang it

 Gift toppers instead of purchased ribbons or bows

 Make them flat and use them to embellish scrapbooks or journals.

 Create instant art by mounting large flowers on the wall or fix smaller blooms to a flat surface and hang on the wall.

 Left: Diluted craft paint gives this newsprint flower its rich hues.

 Newsprint paper parallels a painter’s canvas.
-You can use a number of options to colour it.
-Keep in mind though, unless treated, its natural state is not bright white.
-For that reason, the colour will likely seep through added tints and lighters hues.
+You can use several options to color it.
+Keep in mind, unless treated, its natural state is not bright white.
+For that reason, the color will likely seep through added tints and lighters hues.